dynamiquet/Project-SAND/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any questions or feedback, please reach out to [Your Name] at [your-email@example.com].
+For any questions or feedback, please reach out to [Dynamique Twizere] at [twizered@carleton.edu].